Wianno Senior: Design

 At about the same time, Wooden Boat magazine published two articles on the Wianno Senior as part of the boat's 75th anniversary.
 The first, "The Wianno Senior", describes the boat's history and construction and includes several photos.
-Page 66 shows a photo of the most famous Wianno Senior sailor, President Jack Kennedy, who kept his boat, Victura (hull no. 94, bult in 1932), at the family compound in Hyannisport, Massachusetts.
-Today, it is on display at the John F. Kennedy Library in the Dorchester neighborhood of Boston.
+Page 66 shows a photo of the most famous Wianno Senior sailor, President John F. Kennedy, who kept his boat, Victura (hull no. 94, built in 1932), at the family compound in Hyannisport, Massachusetts.
+Today, it is on display at the Kennedy Library in the Dorchester neighborhood of Boston.

-The second article in that issue of Wooden Boat is by Jack Fallon.
-That article provides a short tutorial, Tuning Up with Jack Fallon, on how to sail a Wianno Senior.
+A second article in that issue of Wooden Boat, Tuning Up with Jack Fallon, provides a short tutorial on how to sail a Wianno Senior.
 Jack won the Scudder Cup, the annual class championship, a record nine times between the Cup's establishment in 1949 and 1976.

 Production

+About 200 Wianno Seniors have been built.
+Hull numbers through 173 were wooden boats; subsequent boats have been built of fiberglass.

-More recently, Pearl River Productions has published a DVD providing a video history of the Wianno Senior class.
-That DVD provides updates to the class history beyond the 75th anniversary and discusses the recovery of the class from the devastating boat yard fire on December 10, 2003, in which 21 Seniors were destroyed, 18 of them the classic wooden Seniors.
+A DVD provides a video history of the Wianno Senior class, including the recovery of the class from the devastating boat yard fire on December 10, 2003, in which 21 Seniors were destroyed, 18 of them the classic wooden Seniors.

-Two boat yards are still building Wianno Seniors.
+As of 2015, two boat yards were still building Wianno Seniors.
 Crosby Yacht Yard, Inc. in Osterville, Massachusetts, and E M Crosby Boatworks in West Barnstable.

-About 200 Wianno Seniors have been built.
-Hull numbers through 173 were wooden boats; subsequent boats are being built of fiberglass.
-Hull number 219 will be launched in 2015 by E M Crosby Boatworks.
+Hull number 219 was to be launched in 2015 by E M Crosby Boatworks.
 Several hull numbers were omitted in the sequence.